 As you get to the butt end of the weavers, insert a fresh weaver into the space in the bottom weave to hold the end secure and continue weaving as before.
 Each time you run out of weaver, insert another weaver, butt end to butt end and tip end to tip end.
 Finish your last round with the tips, to make a smooth finish.

 If you try to take the rod to the back, behind a stick and then forward again all in one movement, you may find that the weaving isn’t as tight as it could be and that there are gaps between your rows of weaving.
 If you pull well down as you bring the back weaver to the front, after the first half of the stroke, your weaving will be tighter and more secure.

 What to do if one of your base sticks breaks

-If, as you are weaving one of your base stick breaks, simply take another 6 inch stick about the same thickness as the broken stick, and slype the end, by making a long diagonal cut on the butt of the rod.
-Slip this end into the space beside the broken rod.
+If, as you are weaving one of your base stick breaks, simply take another 6-inch stick about the same thickness as the broken stick, and slype the end, by making a long diagonal cut on the butt of the rod.
+Slip this end into space beside the broken rod.
 Keep weaving around both this rod and the one it replaces, if possible.
 If the broken rod is completely broken, you can remove it and weave the new rod in its place.